Buying real estate in Slovenia?

 Sources: Rent Remote, NordLayer, Broadband TV News, Digital Nomads World, Girl Gone Abroad

-In Slovenia, clearly defined and registered property boundaries are essential to avoid disputes.
+In Slovenia, property boundaries must be clearly defined and registered to avoid disputes.

-17) You must know Slovenia's self-building tradition impacts construction material availability and pricing
+17) Be aware that Slovenia’s self-building tradition can impact construction material availability and pricing

 In Slovenia, self-building homes is a cherished tradition.